MAUDE MOLD #50

 THE DECORATION OF INDEPENDENCE

 All through the raid TAB2 was confused, static.
 He just stood there while the other men ran through their program, knocking over furniture and breaking mirrors, laughing all the while.
 One woman found at the scene, bearing a familiar codename: Maude Mold, attempted passive resistance, stretching her body across a stairway that apparently led up to the childrens’ bedrooms.
 Piro dispatched her with his sidearm, punctuating the exchange with an obscure remark about the two-edged nature of freedom.
-TAB2 could only watch as the woman tumbled down the stairs, and then he continued watching her as she lay there, crumpled on the floor.
-He observed himself ruefully as his own calculated inaction formalized into the sort of dead-limbed cliché that had totally turned him off during his chance encounters with trash fiction.
+TAB2 could only watch as the woman tumbled down the stairs, and then he continued watching her as she lay there, crumpled on the floor, not really bothering anybody.
+He observed himself ruefully as his own calculated inaction calcified into the sort of dead-limbed cliché that had totally turned him off during his chance encounters with trash fiction.
 Already, he had problems with the script.

-By the time they brought down TAB3 the boy’s father, TAB2, was fully beside himself, monitoring the scene at an increasingly helpless remove.
+By the time they brought down TAB3, his father, TAB2, was fully beside himself, monitoring the scene at an increasingly helpless remove.
 He might as well have been on the other side of a telescreen, which, thanks to his visor, he was.
 Pointedly, he made eye contact with TAB3, but the boy chose not to acknowledge him.
 Piro cracked TAB3 over the head with his rifle, and TAB2 just kept on standing there, not breaking character, not doing jack shit about the in-progress rendition of his visibly pregnant son.
 Had they really just shot Maude?

 On the way out of the apartment the men set fire to the building, trading jokes about TAB2’s flickering antique headgear, agitating for liquor and snacks.